-Section 2 of this specification is normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in RFC 2119.
-Section 1.6 is also normative but cannot contain those terms.
+Section 2 of this specification is normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
+Section 1.6 is also normative but does not contain those terms.
 All other sections and examples in this specification are informative.